rufataliy/simple-tables-react/README.md

 ## Custom cells

-You can wrap your data to with wrappers to created custom table cells.
+You can wrap your data with wrappers to creat custom table cells.

 ```tsx
 import React from 'react'